-If the cause of aggression is environmental, then it’s only a matter of time before they settle down again.
+However, if the cause of aggression is environmental, then it’s only a matter of time before they settle down again.

-If the weather is the reason the bees are agitated, then when temperatures start to cool down, so will their temper.
+And, if the weather is the reason the bees are agitated, then when temperatures start to cool down, so will their temper.

 If the colony is being robbed, putting a stop to that incident will get the temperament of the colony to a more pleasant level.
 Once the threat has passed, the bees revert to their sweet nature.

 Perhaps you may have noticed that the colony had increased its lady-power during the spring and didn’t appreciate your presence.
 In the fall when the numbers start to reduce, you’ll get back that gentle colony that you started off with.

 If the cause of aggression is caused by the beekeeper, then as soon as you improve your working methods, you will definitely see a difference.